1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 For a comprehensive deep-dive into classification methodology, review our Guide to ASC 842 Lease Classification.
 To understand the broader implications of different lease types, see our resource on Understanding Lease Classifications.

-4. Initial Measurement & Recognition
+5. Initial Measurement and Recognition

 Accurate initial measurement of lease assets and liabilities is the foundation of ASC 842 compliance.
 Understanding the components and calculation methodology is essential for proper financial reporting.